tyler55792/Ammonia-sequential-modular-simulation/README.md

 # Ammonia-sequential-modular-simulation

-Sequential-modular python implementation of the production of ammonia from hydrogen and nitrogen.
+Sequential-modular Python implementation of the production of ammonia from hydrogen and nitrogen.
 Below is a process flow diagram (PFD) of the modeled process.

 ![ammonia-PFD](Ammonia-PFD.jpg)